 Pros and Cons of Jump Training...

-Plyometrics is sometimes referred to as 'jump training' (although, that is not all inclusive) and is usually incorporated into speed and agility workout routines.
-Below, we have listed some of the pros and cons for your consideration.
+Plyometrics is sometimes referred to as 'jump training' and usually incorporated into speed and agility workout routines.

 To learn more about Plyometrics and Speed and Agility Training, click the link below.